sloth-guy/Scrum/Scrum/Scrum definition.md

 Definition:
 Scrum is a lightweight framework, that helps people, teams and organization generate value through adaptive solutions for complex problems.
-The Scrum framework is purposefully incomplete, only defining the parts required to implement [[Scrum theory]].
+The Scrum framework is purposefully incomplete, only defining the parts required to implement [[scrum theory]].

 In Scrum there are Many different [[MOC-roles|roles]] witch have different purposes.